 In preparation for his big night with Deb, Andy had spent the whole morning putting the finishing touches on the rec room he had been cleaning up for the past three months.
 He knew the project was about more than just creating some private space that could be theirs; it also represented turning a page on a chapter in his life.

 Before the incident with the demon on the astral plane, this rec room had been his sorcerous base of operations.
 Books, grimoires, potions, incenses, astrological charts, and various magic circles on large scrolls had been everywhere, interspersed with plastic milk crates of LPs, D&D paraphernalia, model rocketry equipment, and beta tapes.

-His mother had been horrified by both the disarray and the “devilry”, but resolved to think it all no more than part of the typical weirdness of teenage boys.
+His mother had been horrified by both the disarray and what she called “the devilry” of the place, but resolved to think it all no more than part of the typical weirdness of teenage boys.
 Andy’s friends, who played D&D down there, simply thought the arcane clutter was cool Dungeon Master research and props.

 Andy had never really been concerned that anyone would discover he was a real sorcerer.
 That would have been ridiculous.
 He was just a strange kid with an interest in occult philosophy, which was really quite reasonable considering his love of other evils like rock music, role playing games and comic books.

 He lifted the one remaining box of books off the floor and carefully set it on a portable card table so as not to smudge the elaborate dungeonscape he had drawn on the dry-erase hex-grid there.
 The box contained his most sacred tomes and he intended to savour a quiet moment with them before placing them in their new resting place in the space under the stairs.